jonmumm/actor-kit/examples/nextjs-todo/README.md

 - 🔄 **Seamless Synchronization**: Actor Kit handles state synchronization between server and clients.

 This example showcases how Actor Kit can be used to build complex, real-time applications with a clean separation of concerns and robust state management.

+## 🐛 Error Handling and Debugging

+Actor Kit provides built-in error handling for common issues.
+However, for more detailed debugging:

+1. Enable verbose logging by setting the `ACTOR_KIT_DEBUG` environment variable to `true`.
+2. Use the browser console to view client-side logs and errors.
+3. Check the PartyKit server logs for server-side issues.

+For more advanced debugging techniques, refer to our [debugging guide](https://docs.actor-kit.dev/debugging).